pacocoursey/cmdk/README.md

 **Listen for ⌘K automatically?** No, do it yourself to have full control over keybind context.

+**React Native?** No, and no plans to support it.
+If you build a React Native version, let us know and we'll link your repository here.

 ## History

 Written in 2019 by Paco ([@pacocoursey](https://twitter.com/pacocoursey)) to see if a composable combobox API was possible.
 Used for the Vercel command menu and autocomplete by Rauno ([@raunofreiberg](https://twitter.com/raunofreiberg)) in 2020.
 Re-written independently in 2022 with a simpler and more performant approach.
 Ideas and help from Shu ([@shuding\_](https://twitter.com/shuding_)).